Vietnamese fermented food – a specialty of Chau Doc

 Smelling and flavorful Mam ca linh (Fermented siamese mud carp) has a lot of bone

-Mam ca com (Fermented anchovy) is ingredient to make Mam nem – a special sauce in Vietnamese cuisine
+Mam ca com (Fermented anchovy) is the ingredient to make Mam nem – a special sauce in Vietnamese cuisine

 Crunchy Mam thai (Fermented sliced snakehead and shredded green papaya)